Chiropractic Treatment, Causes and Symptoms of Sciatica

 For best results, find yourself an experienced sciatica chiropractor such as the staff of Meridian Integrative Wellness at Jacksonville, Florida.
 They have two clinics or offices.
 One is located at the Old Baymeadows Road and you can reach them at (904) 379-9412 and the other one is on Kingsley Avenue in Orange Park.

-Dr. Nhat Nguyen is the Doctor of Chiropractic who owns the clinics and has various experiences in almost all types of chiropractic treatment and he is a very good sciatica chiropractor.
-Call Dr. Nguyen now for your free consultation so that you can coordinate with him the best chiropractic care or treatment that is best for your needs.
+Dr. Nhat Nguyen is the Doctor of Chiropractic who owns the clinics and he is experienced in almost all types of Chiropractic treatment and an excellent sciatica chiropractor.
+Call Dr. Nguyen now for your free consultation to coordinate the best chiropractic care for your needs.